ot4i/CP4I-OSSM/Readme.md

   - In the Service Mesh Control plane, change from `ior_enabled:false` to `ior_enabled:true`.
 - For full instructions refer to: https://docs.openshift.com/container-platform/4.4/service_mesh/service_mesh_day_two/ossm-auto-route.html
 #### Sidecar Injection
-With the OpenShift Service Mesh, for Envoy proxy sidecars to be automatically injected into pods at deployment time, each Kubernetes deployment needs to have a special annotation: the annotation `sidecar.istio.io/inject: 'true'` needs to be present in the deployment spec's template metadata.
+With the OpenShift Service Mesh, for Envoy Proxy sidecars to be automatically injected into pods at deployment time, each Kubernetes deployment needs to have a special annotation: the annotation `sidecar.istio.io/inject: 'true'` needs to be present in the deployment spec's template metadata.
 - For deployments created from a YAML file or a Helm package, this annotation can be manually added to the spec.
 - For deployments created by an Operator (like all CP4I runtimes), this annotation needs to be present in the Operator spec.